After SchoolIn afterschool programs, students enjoy vibrant lessons in organic gardening, cooking, arts & crafts, and science.

 EPA Backyard Gardener NetworkThe Backyard Gardener Network is a resource-sharing community of gardeners in East Palo Alto committed to growing our own food and celebrating the bounty of our community.

 We are a nonprofit organization founded and based in East Palo Alto, CA. We seek to promote food justice by engaging youth and communities in garden-based learning and nutrition education to positively impact health.
 Collective Roots achieves its mission through the innovative integration and implementation of two key program areas: community based programs and school based programs.

 We engage residents and stakeholders in a full-scale initiative to increase access to fresh, local, healthy and affordable fresh produce.

 School Based Programs

-We work with youth and adults to design and sustain organic gardens on school and community sites that are linked with kindergarten through 12th grade curriculum provided by Collective Roots.
+We work with to design and sustain organic gardens on school and community sites that are linked with kindergarten through 12th grade curriculum provided by Collective Roots.

 With the weather warming up and some moisture in the ground, we got to work direct seeding some of our favorite flowers this week, including cosmos.
 Cosmos grow to 4-5 feet tall and have a steady supply of flowers for … Continue reading